There are many ways mindfulness can rejuvenate your life and bring calm and clarity to your day.

-If you’re running late to work on the day of a big presentation, there are a million thoughts running through your head.
+If you’re running late to work on the day of a big presentation, a million thoughts are running through your head.

-You’re stressed out and angry, but the train isn’t moving any faster.
+You’re stressed and angry, but the train isn’t moving faster.

 So the best thing to do is just let it go.

-Mindfulness, the practice of being aware of the present moment and accepting it, is an ancient meditation practice that can still be used today to ground you in everyday life.
+Mindfulness, the practice of being aware of and accepting the present moment, is an ancient meditation practice that can still be used today to ground you in everyday life.

 Here are some of the benefits you’ll start reaping by taking a few deep breaths and focusing on the now.